zlebruh/json-valid-3k/README.md

   // ...Some props
   optional: Boolean, // Overrides default value, if any
   default: 'Something', // This could be literally anything
-  // Thhe value is only assigned if the property is missing in the data structure }
+  // The value is only assigned if the property is missing in the data structure }
 ```